leffletcher/leffletcher.github.io/content/about/_index.md

     - Language Evolution
     - Developmental language disorders & differences (with a focus on autism)
     - Linguistic variation & change
-    - The interaction of pragmatics, languag use, and language evolution
+    - The interaction of pragmatics, language use, and language evolution

 affiliations:
     - affiliation: